Polyteam Semantics: Conclusion

 \section{Conclusion}

 In this article we have laid the foundations of polyteam semantics in order to facilitate the fruitful exchange of ideas and results between team semantics and database theory.
 Our results show that many of the familiar properties and results from team semantics carry over to the polyteam setting.
 In particular, we identified a natural polyteam analogue of dependence atoms and gave a complete axiomatisation for the associated implication problem.
-It is an interesting task to develop axiomatic characterisations for these new logics (cf. \cite{DBLP:journals/apal/KontinenV13,DBLP:journals/apal/Hannula15}).
-Another interesting issue is to study the expressive power of various syntactic fragments of logics over polyteams.
+We also showed that polyteam semantics can sometimes be reduced to team semantics, although it can be questioned whether such an interpretation is reasonable in the first place.
+The examples of this paper demonstrate that polyteam semantics is a conceptually more natural framework for capturing properties of sets of relations.
+Specifications for multiple relations are easier to parse if different relations are explicitly distinguished in formulae.
+Also, if polyteam logics are interpreted as data constraint languages, as in Example \ref{ex:2}, then the reduction from polyteam semantics to team semantics incurs an unnecessary computational overhead.
+First, a single team to represent the polyteam has to be constructed, e.g., by taking a Cartesian product of all coordinate teams; and second, this team has to be validated against a team logic formula which is much larger in size than the initial polyteam formula.

+Our results also open up interesting avenues for further research.
+One question is to determine whether poly-dependence logic reduces to dependence logic.
+Our methods only work for poly-independence and poly-inclusion logic, and the proviso in the latter case was to include classical disjunction.
+As inclusion logic with classical disjunction is not union closed, it would also be interesting to study the team properties definable in this logic.
+Apart from poly-dependence atoms, we did not consider axioms for any other poly-atoms.
+Since the axioms of poly-inclusion atoms are already known from database theory, a natural next step would be to axiomatise marginal poly-independence atoms.
+It would also be interesting to develop axiomatic methods for more expressive fragments of polyteam logics (cf. \cite{DBLP:journals/apal/Hannula15,DBLP:journals/apal/KontinenV13,Yang19}).